 In addition to selling in your neighborhood, other great places to sell are your church (or other house of worship), clubs or gyms (neighborhood, swim, gymnastics, etc.), and other activity centers.

 START NOW.
-All completed take-order forms and checks/cash must be delivered by Oct.
-25 to Liz Chambers.
+All completed take-order forms and checks/cash must be delivered to the Popcorn Colonel.
 If any popcorn on your form was already delivered to customers using Pack 50 supplies on-hand, check the DLV (for delivered) column at the far right of the form.
 If you want to drop off a partial order early, so that you don’t have too much cash in your house, send an e-mail to email@example.com.

 Boys can sell to distant relatives and friends by setting up an on-line account at “Trail’s End,” the Scouts’ popcorn company (see http://sell.trails-end.com/login).
 Click on create an account in the upper right corner.
 It gives your Scout an account (he doesn’t need to already have an e-mail address) and sends your relatives and friends a “personalized” e-mail explaining why he’s selling popcorn and the products available.
 The cost of on-line popcorn is a bit more, because it includes shipping, so use the regular take-order form for local relatives.
-On-line sales are credited to your Scout, and count toward prizes and the “$200 expectation,” so spam away.
+On-line sales are credited to your Scout, and count toward prizes and the $175 expectation.